Shantae Advance: Risky Revolution: Original demo

-Shantae Advance: Risky Revolution began development in 2002, shortly before the release of the original Shantae.
+Early design work on Shantae Advance: Risky Revolution began during production of the original Shantae.
+While production was wrapping on that game, WayForward used their work on The Scorpion King: Sword of Osiris (2002) to test features they wanted to incorporate into the sequel.
+The ability to move between the foreground and the background was inspired by a similar mechanic in Virtual Boy Wario Land.

 A demo of the first world was developed, which WayForward began showing to potential publishers.
 However, the game failed to find a publisher, largely due to the poor sales of the original game.
-Not wanting to compromise the game's scope, work on the project was ultimately halted in 2004, and the series would not see a new release until Shantae: Risky's Revenge in 2010.
+Not wanting to compromise the game's scope, work on the project was ultimately halted in 2004, and the series would not see a new release until Shantae: Risky's Revenge (2010).
 While the demo was never released to the public, WayForward streamed a full playthrough of it on October 3, 2013, as part of a promotion for the crowdfunding of Shantae: Half-Genie Hero (2016).

 Several graphics and visual assets created for Shantae Advance would go on to be reused for Risky's Revenge, while some of its planned gameplay and story elements would be integrated into later Shantae games.
 Background movement, swimming, and the mermaid transformation were introduced in Risky's Revenge, while flying between areas on a bird and both new transformations were used in Half-Genie Hero.